juliangt/local-rag-char-example/README.md

 Once in the chat, you can use the following commands:

-- `/clear`: Clears the current index.
-You will need to run `/reindex` to create a new one.
+- `/list_docs`: Lists all available documents from the `docs` folder.
+- `/use_doc <document_name>`: Switches the conversation to a different document.
+- `/clear`: Clears the index for the currently active document.
-- `/reindex`: Re-creates the index from the source document.
+- `/reindex`: Re-creates the index for the currently active document.
-- `/help`: Shows the list of available commands.
+- `/help`: Shows this list of available commands.
 - `/exit`: Exits the chat.

 ## Configuration